reshamas/reshamas.github.io/_posts/2019-01-02-wimlds-2018-annual-report.md

 <iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/1kB3wUBjUovKY_V81NldPy6zPD9E7U4M9/page/s38e" frameborder="0" style="border:0" allowfullscreen></iframe>

 ### By Events Organized
-A total of **332 meetup events** have been organized by the various WiMLDS chapters.
+A total of **332 meetup events** have been organized by the various WiMLDS chapters in the past 5 years.
 This barchart shows the number of events organized by the different chapters.
 These 5 chapters have organized 69% of the meetup events since their founding:

 1. San Francisco Bay Area, California (83)
 2. New York, New York (71)